-LASOC provides free legal services to low-income and older adult Orange County residents.
+LASOC provides free legal services to low-income and elderly eligible Orange County residents.
 Services to older adults are provided primarily through the Senior Citizens Legal Advocacy Program (SCLAP), a program within LASOC designated to serve Orange County residents age 60 and above.
 Older adults generally request direct assistance by calling LASOC's Legal Hotline, by attending one of the 14 senior centers that schedule appointments with seniors to discuss their case with one of our representatives, or by attending local community fairs.
+Saturday clinics were recently established to accommodate working individuals.
+Additionally, SCLAP goes out once a week to the Santa Ana Civic Center and other encampment areas to meet with homeless seniors who cannot access the hotline or travel to local senior centers.
 Offsite visits are sometimes offered for those who are home-bound or in the hospital.
-SCLAP targets services to older adults who are low-income and minority and older adults who are frail, disabled or at risk of significant loss or harm.
+SCLAP targets services to older adults who are lowincome and minority and older adults who are frail, disabled or at risk of significant loss or harm.
 The case priorities established by the SCLAP help reach this targeted audience.
+All eligible clients that contact SCLAP will receive free legal advice.
 SCLAP provides a higher level of assistance in cases primarily affecting older adults with limited resources.
 This could involve attending one of the legal clinics, providing limited assistance, or representing a client in court or at an administrative hearing.
 While the majority of time is spent on direct-service cases, SCLAP also delivers community presentations to educate seniors on specific legal topics and the services available to them.